harshitverma209/flutter_in_app_pip/README.md

 );
 ```

-Additonally, you can also use `PiPCapableWidget` to handle the view changes in case of PiP start and stop e.g.
+Additionally, you can also use `PiPCapableWidget` to handle the view changes in case of PiP start and stop e.g.

 ```dart
 PiPCapableWidget(